Yoyo-su/NC-Secrets-Manager/PLAN.md

         def add_secret - store a user ID and password as a secret in secretsmanager

-        def retrieve_secret - retrieve a secret - the resulting user ID and password will be stored in a .txt file (not printed).
+        def fetch_secret - retrieve a secret - the resulting user ID and password will be stored in a .txt file (not printed).

         def delete_secret - delete a secret from secretsmanager